cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes rose to his feet and began pacing.
 I turned to Katherine and spoke quietly.

-"And your children, Mrs Blackwood?
+"And your children, Mrs. Blackwood?
 How are they faring?"

-She gave a small, tired smile.
-"They're young, Dr Watson… too young to understand."
+She gave a small, tired smile, the corners of her mouth turning down slightly.
+"They're young, Dr. Watson… too young to understand."

 The sorrow in her voice was unmistakable.

 I nodded, offering what little comfort words could provide.
 Holmes, ever perceptive, had paused his pacing and observed her for a moment before speaking again.

-"Thank you, Mrs Blackwood.
+"Thank you, Mrs. Blackwood.
 You have been most helpful," Holmes said gently.
 "With your permission, we would like to speak with others now."

 Katherine composed herself and nodded.